 However, in a relatively small number of cases, an accident victim will decide that they “don’t need a lawyer” because they can “handle everything myself and pocket the money that I would have paid some lawyer.”
 To an insurance adjuster, the words “I’m representing myself” come very close to being a literal interpretation of the phrase “music to one’s ears.”

-In many such cases, an accident victim acting as his or her own lawyer will accept what their insurance carrier’s adjuster presents as his or her employer’s “generous settlement offer.”
-The “living room lawyer” has the car is repaired, a few emergency room and doctor’s bills are paid, and the self-appointed lawyer signs a document releasing both the policy holder and the insurance company from any further liability related to the injury.
+In many such cases, an accident victim acting as his or her own Midland-Odessa personal injury lawyer will accept what their insurance carrier’s adjuster presents as his or her employer’s “generous settlement offer.”
+The “living room lawyer” has their car repaired, a few emergency room and doctor’s bills are paid, and the self-appointed lawyer signs a document releasing both the policy holder and the insurance company from any further liability related to the injury.
 Once a “release” is signed, the accident victim has given up the right to seek additional compensation at some point in the future.
-Let’s review some of (among many) the reasons that acting as one’s own attorney is a mistake.
+Let’s review some of (the many) reasons that acting as one’s own attorney is a mistake.